Stamp Duty in South Australia (SA), Rates & Exemptions 2026

 South Australia Stamp Duty

 Stamp duty (transfer duty) in South Australia is a state government tax paid when you purchase property.
-Since June 2024, South Australia has abolished stamp duty entirely for first home buyers purchasing new homes — one of the most significant FHB benefits in Australia.
-SA does not offer stamp duty concessions on established homes for first home buyers, but the $15,000 FHOG applies to new builds up to $575,000.
+Since June 2024, South Australia has abolished stamp duty entirely for first home buyers purchasing new homes, one of the most significant FHB benefits in Australia.
+SA does not offer stamp duty concessions on established homes for first home buyers, but the $15,000 FHOG applies to new builds (no price cap since June 2024).

 Quick Facts